Relintai/pandemonium_engine_docs/about/troubleshooting.md

 The grid disappears and meshes turn black when I rotate the 3D camera in the editor.
 ------------------------------------------------------------------------------------

-This is a `known bug ( https://github.com/godotengine/godot/issues/30330 )` on
+This is a `known bug ( https://github.com/pandemoniumengine/pandemonium/issues/30330 )` on
 Intel graphics drivers on Windows.

 The only workaround, for now, is to switch to the GLES2 renderer.
 You can switch the renderer in the top-right corner of the editor or the Project Settings.

-If you use a computer allowing you to switch your graphics card, like NVIDIA Optimus, you can use the dedicated graphics card to run Godot.
+If you use a computer allowing you to switch your graphics card, like NVIDIA Optimus, you can use the dedicated graphics card to run Pandemonium.

 The editor or project takes a very long time to start.
 ------------------------------------------------------

-This is a `known bug ( https://github.com/godotengine/godot/issues/20566 )` on
+This is a `known bug ( https://github.com/pandemoniumengine/pandemonium/issues/20566 )` on
 Windows when you have specific USB peripherals connected.
 In particular, Corsair's iCUE software seems to cause the bug.
 Try updating your USB peripherals' drivers to their latest version.
 If the bug persists, you need to